Kevin Gravel: Professional

 Following the conclusion of his contract with the Flames, Gravel as a free agent was signed to a two-year, two-way contract with the Nashville Predators on July 13, 2022.

+During the season, his fourth within the Predators organization, Gravel was signed to a two-year AHL contract extension to remain within the organization with the Milwaukee Admirals on February 23, 2026.